Zweibach/text/Hydrus/petitionPractices.md

+## General practice
+Kindly avoid creating unnecessary work.
+Create siblings for underscore and non-namespaced/namespaced versions.
+Petition for deletion if they are wrong.
+Providing a reason outside of the stock choices helps the petition getting accepted.

+Eventually the PTR janitors will get tools to replace various bad but correct tags on the server itself.
+These include underscored, wrong or no namespace, common misspelling, wrong locale, and so on.
+Since we're going to have to do the job eventually anyway there's not much of a point making us do it twice by petitioning the existing bad but correct tags.
+Just sibling them and leave them be for now.

 ## Ambiguity
 Don't make additions involving ambiguous tags. `hibiki` -> `character:hibiki (kantai collection)` is bad since there's far more than one character with that name.
 There's quite a few wrongly tagged images because of things like this.
 Petitioning the deletion of such a bad sibling is good.